Amnesty — Free Your Mind: The 700 West Sessions

 As sampled by Kanye West for “Lift Yourself” – previously unreleased soul and funk by Indianapolis’s Amnesty.

 Fans of the exquisite, often never-before-released funk championed by Now Again Records are no stranger to Amnesty.
 Based in Indianapolis in the early 1970s, the group released only two obscure 45s in their recording career.
 Birthed from the same scene as the Ebony Rhythm Band, Amnesty had a poltical edge similar to LA Carnival and the hardest brass section since The Kashmere Stage Band.

-Gatefold 2 LP with liner notes contained on sleeve; jewel case CD with booklet.
+Limited edition copies of gatefold 2 LP with liner notes contained on sleeve still available, and now out of print elsewhere; jewel case CD with booklet.